 Tiffany M. Franks, B.A., M. Ed, Ed.D.

-President

-Cyndie Basinger, B.A.

-Executive Assistant to the President

-Charles S. Harris, B.S.

-Special Assistant to the President for External Relations

-John Vigouroux, B.A., M.B.A

-Chief Entrepreneurship and Innovation Officer
+President Morgan Farmer, M.A.Ed., ATC/L Assistant to the President and Coordinator of Partnership Development Mary Sullivan, B.A.
+Executive Assistant to the President John Vigouroux, B.A., M.B.A Chief Entrepreneurship and Innovation Officer